Stochastic Monotonicity of Markovian Multi-class Queueing Networks: Introduction

-Question (I) has been partially addressed in \cite{Dai:95}, where Markovian state-descriptions for networks having general service and interarrival time distributions are presented for a range of usual (network) service disciplines; nevertheless, the examples given in \cite{Dai:95} suggest merely a list of heuristics, rather than instances of a more general structure.
+In addition, stability is closely related to monotonicity properties.
+More specifically, validity of monotonicity properties is expected to imply that stability of a queueing network is a monotone property.
+This is obviously the case for Jackson networks, as stability (i.e. subcriticality) is a monotone property with respect to both (external) arrival, service and traffic rates.
+For McQNs, however, some results in the literature indicate that this is not necessarily the case, when parametrized with respect to service rates \cite{Dai:99,Bramson:95} or {traffic rates} \cite{Dumas}.
+This naturally raises the question (but also casts some doubts on) whether stability of a McQN is monotone with respect to (external) arrival rates. \end{enumerate}

+(I) has been addressed in \cite{Bramson:08} where a Markovian formalism has been proposed in a fairly general framework (with no restrictions over the underlying distributions).

+(II) is a classical topic in applied probability and has attracted considerable attention over the past decades.
+We refer to \cite{S-Yao} for monotonicity results pertaining to queueing networks and \cite{Massey:87} (the references therein) for a standard theory tailored to Markov processes.
+Neither of the approaches, however, covers the multi-class setup.

-Regarding question (II), much research has been invested in the 1990's into studying the stability of McQNs.
-The most successful approach is based on fluid-limits, an asymptotic technique originally introduced in \cite{RS:93} and further expanded in \cite{Dai:95}.
-It has been established in this way \cite{Bramson:08} that stability implies, in general, subcriticality but the converse is only true in specific cases; in particular, unlike Jackson networks, McQNs generally do not admit analytic conditions for stability.
+Finally, much research has been invested in the 1990's into (III).
+The most successful approach to studying the stability of McQNs is based on fluid (model) limits, an asymptotic technique originally introduced in \cite{RS:93} and further expanded in \cite{Dai:95} which relates the stability of a McQN to that of its associated fluid model.
+Namely, stability of the fluid model implies that of the McQN; see \cite[Section 5.5]{Bramson:08} for more background, including counter-examples showing that the converse is not true.

-Finally, question (III) has attracted considerable attention over the past decades; see e.g.\ \cite{Massey:87} and the references therein.
-The monotonicity became relevant recently, when we investigated \cite{LM:2016} simulation-based methods for detecting the stability region.
-More specifically, in \cite{LM:2016} we argued that a weak form of stochastic monotonicity ensures that the stability region (w.r.t.~arrival rates) of an McQN is a star-shaped domain which can be investigated (i.e., approximated) by usual root-finding schemes of Robbins--Monro type.
-As we did not have any formal proof of the monotonicity property at that point, we verified it empirically; extensive simulation experiments, including the ones reported in \cite{LM:2016}, indicated that a certain form of stochastic monotonicity could be expected to hold true under rather general conditions.\\[2pt]